samgqroberts/migratio/README.md

 ## Motivation

 Most Rust-based migration solutions focus only on using SQL to define migration logic.
-Even the ones that support writing migrations in Rust use Rust to construct SQL instructions.
+Even the ones that say they support writing migrations in Rust use Rust to simply construct SQL instructions, like [Refinery](https://github.com/rust-db/refinery/blob/main/examples/migrations/V3__add_brand_to_cars_table.rs).

-Taking a hint from Alembic, this library allows users to write their migration logic fully in Rust, which allows *querying* live data as part of the migration process.
+Taking a hint from [Alembic](https://alembic.sqlalchemy.org/en/latest/), this library provides the user with a live connection to the database with which to define their migrations.
+With a live connection, a migration can query the data, transform it in Rust, and write it back.
+Migrations defined as pure SQL statements can only accomplish this with the toolkit provided by SQL, which is much more limited.

-SeaORM allows this, but this library aims to provide an alternative for developers that don't want to adopt a full ORM solution.
+Note: [SeaORM](https://www.sea-ql.org/SeaORM/) allows this, but `migratio` aims to provide an alternative for developers that don't want to adopt a full ORM solution.

 ```rust
 use migratio::{Migration, SqliteMigrator, MigrationReport, Error};